-When we talk about SEO we often assume that it applies just to Google, but taking steps to implement Amazon SEO techniques can help merchants stand out above their competition in a fiercely competitive market.
+When we talk about SEO we often assume that it applies just to Google.
+However, taking steps to implement Amazon SEO techniques can help merchants stand out above their competition in a fiercely competitive market.

 It’s no secret that Amazon’s business model has completely overhauled the face of e-commerce thanks to its focus on customer service, easy to use interface and constantly improving delivery speeds.

-It’s arguable that Amazon’s service level agreement to its customers has almost become the de facto standard for all e-commerce websites, giving smaller competitors a hugely difficult task in trying to compete.
+Arguably, Amazon’s service level agreement to its customers has almost become the standard for all e-commerce websites.
+As a result, smaller competitors have a hugely difficult task in trying to compete.

 So much so, that Amazon is likely to be the first place that customers will turn to when looking to make a purchase, even over Google.

-Given the clout that Amazon has over the consumer market, it’s essential that merchants and retailers make their offers stand out in order to beat the competition.
+Given the clout that Amazon has over the consumer market, it’s essential that merchants and retailers make their offers stand out to beat the competition.

-To make your products be easily discoverable in Amazon’s search you firstly need to understand how Amazon SEO works and make sure that you’re using the correct search terms and keywords within important areas of your product page.
+To make your products easily discoverable in Amazon’s search you firstly need to understand how Amazon SEO works.
+Additionally, you also need to ensure that you’re using the correct search terms and keywords within your product page.

 Keywords are the key and the secret of Amazon SEO

-Given the intensity of competition on the platform, you need to be laser focused with your keywords by using terminology that will allow you to gain visibility, rather than be lost in the mire of thousands of more established product listings.
+Given the intensity of competition on the platform, you need to focus on which keywords you should use.
+Use terminology that will gain you visibility, rather than being lost in the thousands of product listings.

-If you wanted to take a low-budget approach to Amazon SEO simply look at your competitor pages for common search terms and use Amazon’s search functionality to gather a list of suggested and commonly used terms.
+If you wanted to take a low-budget approach to Amazon SEO simply look at your competitor pages for common search terms.
+You can use Amazon’s search functionality to gather a list of suggested and commonly used terms.

 Getting the basics of Amazon SEO right

-Once you’ve established your most valuable keywords you need to be optimise your product listing, and there are three main areas that will make the most difference in terms of your Amazon SEO.
+Once you’ve established your most valuable keywords you need to be optimise your product listing.
+There are three main areas that will make the most difference in terms of your Amazon SEO including the following:

-The product description allows you to build even further on the key features bullet points, where you can add long tail keywords and variations to be able to capture that all important search activity
+The product description allows you to build even further on the key features bullet points.
+This is where you can add long tail keywords and variations to capture that all important search activity.

 Providing a better customer experience

-Whilst a lot of the optimisations to make to your listing page seem to be geared towards Amazon’s search algorithm, all of this boils down to making it easier for your potential customers to finding your product in Amazon’s search.
-Once this has been achieved, it’s crucial that you then help your customer make a purchase with ease.
+Whilst many of the optimisations to make to your listing page seem to be geared towards Amazon’s search algorithm, it all boils down to making it easier for your potential customers to find your product in Amazon’s search.
+Once this has been achieved, it’s crucial that you help your customer make a purchase with ease.

 Provide clear images of your product that shows either functionality, features or dimensions.